YassineEddyb/Unifox/README.md

 # Unifox
-This is a Portfolio Templete using HTML, CSS, JS and JQuery for desing and Bootstarp, Media Query for make it responsive on all screens . this Template is a copy from a Template on teamforet but all coding from me.
+Unifox is a Design Agency Portfolio Templete built using HTML, CSS, JS, JQuery and Bootstarp, Media Query to make it responsive on all screens.This Template is a copy from a design in teamforet but all coding from me.